NaikSoftware/RxFit/README.md

 # Setup

-The lib is available on jCenter.
+The lib is available on JitPack.
 Add the following to your `build.gradle`:

 	allprojects {
     	repositories {